Artist Spotlight

 We regularly feature an artist or artists in our Artist Spotlight Series.
 Often, they have artwork in our current exhibit.

-An Artist Reception will be held Thursday, November 6 from 6 to 8:30 PM.
+An Artist Reception was held Thursday, November 6 from 6 to 8:30 PM.
 This exhibit includes work by 19 artists from our region who have a listing in our Artists of NW Minnesota booklet.
 There are approximately 106 pieces of artwork in this exhibit, many of which are for sale, including charcoal, photography, watercolor, acrylic and oil painting, pen and ink, pastel, collage, mixed media, pottery, glass work, jewelry, sculpture, books and written material, and mosaics.

 Please join NWMAC Staff Members Trey Everett and Kristin Eggerling in a live discussion with Samantha Thibert Harrill.
 Watch the discussion at https://www.youtube.com/live/adNW0BAHZPM?si=nIWijlLQnDXejTJQ